am01264/OOCSS/README.md

 [See Live Examples](https://rawgit.com/am01264/oocss/master/examples.html#aspect)

 ### `.embed`
-Limits an embeddable object to fill the available width.
-Defaults to applying this to images, videos, iframes and anything you tag with ".embed".
+Limits an embeddable object to the containers width, and adapts the height to avoid vertical stretching Defaults to applying this to images, videos, iframes and anything you tag with ".embed".

     <!-- Expands a fixed width image to fill the available width -->